Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Ensembling

-In the experiments we optimize $\theta$ on the validation set of the considered dataset and then evaluate on the test set; see Methods for more details and hyperparameters of this procedure.
+In the experiments we optimize $\theta$ on the validation set and evaluate on the test set; see Methods for more details and hyperparameters of this procedure.
 We find that our strategy consistently outperforms other approaches, and learns non-trivial schemes where relative model importance depends on $k$ (Extended Data Figure~\ref{fig:ensemble_analysis}).